|

 PIGGING OUT: When people quit smoking, they need something else to do, so they eat.
 If you don’t want to gain weight, try these things:

-whenever you feel like it.
+Don’t just eat whatever or whenever you feel like it.

-Don’t eat lots of candy and sweet stuff.
-Try
+lots of candy and sweet stuff.
+Try sugarless gum, fresh fruit, popcorn,

-sugarless gum, fresh fruit, popcorn, and vegetable sticks.
+and vegetable sticks.

-Drink extra water, especially at meals.
+Drink extra water,

 Keep active — take walks, shoot baskets, ride your bike.

-The Crazies are a pain, but they only last a little
+pain, but they only last a little while.
+And they’re better

-while.
-And they’re better than dying from something like lung cancer or
+than dying from something like lung cancer or a heart attack.
+Even if

-a heart attack.
-Even if smoking doesn’t kill you, it’ll probably make
+smoking doesn’t kill you, it’ll probably make you

-you sick with emphysema or other diseases.
+sick with emphysema or other diseases.

-Lots of people quit smoking for a few days, but it’s harder to stay
+smoking for a few days, but it’s harder to stay off

-you can too!
+can too!

 1. Don’t pull the triggers.
 All smokers have "triggers," certain times and places that make them want to smoke.
 For you, it may be leaving school or hanging out with friends.
 Learn what your smoking triggers are and try to avoid them.
 Or figure out how to get through them without smoking.